Thereís a reason why people have garages. Nobody likes cranking wrenches in freezing weather.

 If you used your snow blower a lot last season, replace the spark plug too.

-maintenance kits that provide the compatible oil and sparkplugs.
+We offer maintenance kits that provide the compatible oil and sparkplugs.
 The kits vary depending on your engine type.

 If you have an OHV engine, get an OHV kit.
 If you have an L-Head engine, get an L-Head kit.